justingrayston/rest_gae/README.md

 ## About

+A fork of the of original REST interface by Yaron

+Differences:
+Abstracted Authentication so you don't have to use what is baked in

+STILL TO UPDATE THE EXAMPLE BELOW

-Written and maintained by Yaron Budowski.
+Original project Written and maintained by Yaron Budowski.
 Email me at: budowski@gmail.com.
 Code contributed by [dankrause](https://github.com/dankrause).

 A lot of authentication-related code was taken from [webapp2-user-accounts](https://github.com/abahgat/webapp2-user-accounts) by [abahgat](https://github.com/abahgat).